Indoor skiing: Present Day

-Since the first indoor snow centre was built in Berlin in 1926, 149 indoor snow centres have been, most of them since 1990.
+Since the first indoor snow centre was built in Berlin in 1926, 149 indoor snow centres have been operated, most of them since 1990.
 113 are currently operational in 35 countries on 6 continents.

 Most offer skiing and snowboarding but some, primarily in sub-tropical areas in southeast Asia that do not normally see natural snowfall, exist as snow experience centres offering activities like sledging, snowman building and snowball fights.

 The number of centres being built continues to grow and 2019 saw more indoor snow centres open worldwide than any other year.
 Analysis of the last three decades of indoor snow centre construction saw 2010-19 had the most indoor snow centres built (60), up from 43 between 2000 and 2009 and 34 built in the 1990s.

 Asia (especially China) saw the most-new indoor snow centres built since 2010, as it did in the 1990s (back then most were built in Japan).
 Between those two decades Europe built the most facilities in the first decade of this century.
 The past decade saw the first indoor snow centres open in Africa (Egypt), North America (USA) and South America (Brazil).

 Three of the five-biggest indoor snow centres in the world, including two with 50,000sqm+ (500,000+ square feet) indoor snow space, opened in a 12 month period from March 2019 to March 2020.

 Many of the indoor snow centres built in recent years are in China which has 34 centres, almost five times more than the next closest country (The Netherlands, with seven).
 China’s SUNAC group has become the world’s largest operator of indoor snow centres, operating seven centres, including the world’s three largest.
 Two more are under construction, most of these opened in 2019-20.